Barnyvic/blogging-API/Readme.md

 7.  users should be able to upload image to the blog
 8.  users should be able to like and unlike a blog post
 9.  users should be able to make a comment in a blog
+10. users should be able to delete a comment

 ---